microsoft/azuredatastudio-mysql/README.md

 3. Select **Install**.
 Once installed, select **Reload** to activate the extension in Azure Data Studio.

-**Note**: The extension is currently available in [Azure Data Studio (ADS) insider build](https://learn.microsoft.com/sql/azure-data-studio/download-azure-data-studio#download-the-insiders-build-of-azure-data-studio) only.
-It will be available in the next ADS stable build soon.

 ## Offline Installation

 The extension will download and install a required MySQL Tools Service package during activation.
 For machines with no Internet access, you can still use the extension by choosing the